muldjord/occurity/README.md

 </group>
 ```
 This groups several charts together on the same number key.
 It supports the following attributes, some of which are required:
-* numkey="1" (required) <-- The number key assigned to charts in this group.
+* numkey="1" (required) <-- This is the number key assigned to charts in this group.
 Activating this number key on the keyboard, or a flirc supported remote control, will then switch between the defined charts

 #### 'chart' nodes
 ```